Cindy Sherman

 Notable exhibitions

-Cindy Sherman’s photography has been featured in landmark exhibitions that underscore her central role in contemporary art.
+Cindy Sherman's photographs have been featured in landmark exhibitions that underscore her central role in contemporary art.
 Her breakthrough came with the debut of Untitled Film Stills at the Metro Pictures Gallery in New York in the early 1980s, a series that has since become a cornerstone of postmodern art.

-Sherman’s work has also been prominently featured in international group exhibitions such as the Venice Biennale and documenta, further highlighting her lasting global impact.
-These exhibitions demonstrate how her photography and limited edition prints continue to challenge conventions of portraiture, identity, and representation across diverse cultural contexts.
+Sherman's artworks have also been prominently featured in international group exhibitions such as the Venice Biennale and documenta, further highlighting her lasting global impact.
+These exhibitions demonstrate how her photographs and limited edition prints continue to challenge conventions of portraiture, identity, and representation across diverse cultural contexts.

 Cindy Sherman - Untitled 103Cindy Sherman - Untitled (Parkett 29)